cpoliver/CV/src/cv.md

 #### Jet2, Leeds – BI Applications Developer
 ##### *November 2013 – May 2014*

-* Creating rich client applications using MVC/MVVM patterns with ASP.net MVC, Bootstrap & Angular
+_Creating rich client applications using ASP.net and AngularJS in order to replace legacy Silverlight apps_

 * Developing WebAPI-based micro-services for consumption throughout the business
 * Rapid application development with LightSwitch HTML Client for Visual Studio 2013
 * Designing intuitive user interfaces and dashboards for use by the company’s Business Analysts